Sultan of Brunei

-The sultan of Brunei (Sultan Brunei, Jawi: سلطان بروني) is the monarchical head of state of Brunei and head of government in his capacity as prime minister of Brunei.
+The Sultan of Brunei (Sultan Brunei, Jawi: سلطان بروني) is the monarchical head of state of Brunei and head of government in his capacity as prime minister of Brunei.
 Since independence from the British in 1984, only one sultan has reigned, though the royal institution dates back to the 14th century.
 The sultan of Brunei can be thought of as synonymous with the ruling House of Bolkiah, with generations being traced from the first sultan, Muhammad Shah, temporarily interrupted by the thirteenth sultan, Abdul Hakkul Mubin, who in turn was deposed by a member of the House of Bolkiah.
-The sultan's full title is His Majesty The Sultan and Yang di-Pertuan of Brunei Darussalam.
+The sultan's full title is His Majesty The Sultan and Yang di-Pertuan Negara of Brunei Darussalam.
 The Sultan of Brunei was also regarded as the Sultan of Sarawak, Labuan and Sabah before the Europeans took over the three territories.

+The sultan of Brunei is one of the world's richest people and monarchs.